GGAlanSmithee/helium-hip-70-the-case-for-cardano/README.md

 ## TLDR

-Cardano is a organically decentralized eco system with a large pool of single stake pool operators and a high Nakamoto Coefficient.
+Cardano is an organically decentralized eco system with a large pool of single stake pool operators and a high Nakamoto Coefficient.
 It's predictably reliable and performant, with a clear roadmap for further decentralization with upcoming the Voltaire hard fork as well as scaling solutions, Hydra, that will put the TPS far beyond the needs of Helium.
 Cardano has a strong developer community and a fast evolving developer tooling eco system.
 Continue reading to see why Cardano is a great choice for Helium as a L1.

 ## Compatible Wallet Cryptography